Configuring HTTP Security Headers in Plesk

-Plesk offers the option of adding additional HTTP headers to all HTTP responses.
-This option should only be used if the web application used can still provide these independently.
+Plesk allows you to add additional HTTP headers to all HTTP responses.
+This option should only be used if the web application in use is still capable of providing these headers on its own.

 Configuration

 Log in to the Plesk Control Panel via our Customer Center at account.creoline.com.
-Then navigate to the website for which you want to provide additional HTTP headers and click on Apache & NGINX in the Hosting tab.
-In the last section under "Additional nginx instructions", add the desired headers according to the following scheme:
+Then navigate to the website for which you want to add additional HTTP headers and click Apache & NGINX in the Hosting tab.
+In the last section, under “Additional nginx Instructions,” add the desired headers using the following format:

 Strict-Transport-Security (HSTS)

-This header enforces the use of HTTPS by informing the browser that the website may only be accessed via a secure connection.
-This prevents a user from inadvertently communicating via an insecure HTTP connection.
+This header enforces the use of HTTPS by instructing the browser that the website may only be accessed via a secure connection.
+This prevents a user from accidentally communicating over an insecure HTTP connection.

 Example: